hms-dbmi-cellenics/cellenics-utils/README.md

 Removes a staging environment.
 You must specify the sandbox ID of the staging environment deployed previously from [here](https://github.com/biomage-ltd/iac/tree/master/releases/staging).
 Then, run

-    python3 biomage unstage my-sandbox-id
+    biomage unstage my-sandbox-id

-to remove your deployment.
+to remove your deployment and delete staged environment.
 ### experiment

 Manages experiment's data and configuration.
 See `biomage experiment --help` for more details.